Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 </div>

-1. Defining a blueprint.
+1. Defines a blueprint.
-2. Defining a method.
+2. Defines a method.
-3. Creating instances.
+3. Creates instances.
-4. Calling the method on instances.
+4. Calls the method on instances.

-In Kotlin you also have also the [**object** keyword](https://kotlinlang.org/docs/reference/object-declarations.html).
+In Kotlin you also have the [**object** keyword](https://kotlinlang.org/docs/reference/object-declarations.html).
 It is used to obtain a *data type with a single implementation*.

 If you are a Java user and want to understand what "*single*" means, you can think of the **Singleton** pattern: it ensures you that only one instance of that class is created even if 2 threads try to create it.